This article was originally published at Ideas on Fire on November 7, 2017.

-Check out our webinar teaching you how to finding a new frame for the project, how to identify your audiences and use them to guide the revision process, what needs to be cut and what needs to be added, and how you can construct that strong narrative arc across the project necessary to turn it from a dissertation into a scholarly book.
+Check out my webinar teaching you how to finding a new frame for the project, how to identify your audiences and use them to guide the revision process, what needs to be cut and what needs to be added, and how you can construct that strong narrative arc across the project necessary to turn it from a dissertation into a scholarly book.

 Sign up for the Ideas on Fire newsletter

 Podcast episodes, articles, and offers right to your inbox to help you rock your interdisciplinary career